 Another solution is helical piers.
 They are similar to steel piers except they are screwed into the soil instead of pushed in.
 Helical piers are used to support lightweight foundations.
 A torque anchor bracket, which is connected to the pier, helps close gaps around doors and windows.

 Contact us today at Bay Area Underpinning and we can take care of your foundation problems.
-For all foundation needs in San Francisco, CA, we can find a solution for your home and your budget.
+For all foundation needs in Bay Area, CA, we can find a solution for your home and your budget.
 Contact us today for a free estimate.